DoctorTonyTonyChopper/CCL1/README.md

     - Shuriken should disappear after 0.25 seconds ✅
     - Player should throw the Shuriken to the direction they are facing ✅
     - different sprite for when the player shoots the shuriken(?) ❌
+- Set up Github properly, learn how to push and pull ✅

 PROBLEMS OCCURED: GAME STOPS ONCE THE SHURIKEN REACHES THE END OF THE CANVAS. -- SOLVED ✅